A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Discussion

 Before delving into discussing the implications of our results from Section~\ref{sec:results} in the context of galaxies' star-formation properties, it is important to consider the impact of various assumptions made during the analysis.

 \textbf{Dust correction:} Our fiducial case uses the resolved dust maps (described in Section~\ref{sec:maps_dust}) along with the \citet{calzetti00} dust law.
 To assess the impact of these assumptions, we test two additional scenarios.
 First, we switch to using the SMC \citep{gordon03} dust law along with the appropriate calibration from \citet{reddy18}.
-The steeper SMC dust law causes the dust-corrected light profiles to be fainter overall (shown in dashed curves in Figure~\ref{fig:result_reff_extended}).
-However, the impact of using SMC dust law on $\zeta$ is minimal as it only affects the overall normalization of the trend in $\zeta$ and does not significantly affect its shape.
+The steeper SMC dust law causes the dust-corrected light profiles to be fainter overall (shown in dashed curves in left panel of the Figure~\ref{fig:result_reff_extended}).
+We also check for a dust law from \citet{buat18} that is directly calibrated for $z \sim 0.6-1.6$ galaxies using \textit{HST} grism spectroscopy (shown as dotted curves in the left panel of Figure~\ref{fig:result_reff_extended}).
+In both these cases, the impact of changing the dust law on $\zeta$ is minimal as it only affects the overall normalization of the trend in $\zeta$ and does not significantly affect its shape.

 Secondly, we evaluate the impact of using resolved dust maps (from Section~\ref{sec:maps_dust}) when correcting for dust attenuation.
 We recompute the light profiles assuming a single value of dust for the whole galaxy, instead of resolved $A_V$ maps.
 This has a minimal impact on the overall result (shown as dotted curves in Figure~\ref{fig:result_reff_extended} and \ref{fig:result_all_extended}).
 The differences from the fiducial case are most evident in the inner regions which is to be expected since that is where the individual pixels would have sufficient $SNR$ to facilitate a reliable per-pixel measurement of the UV slope $\beta$.
 Importantly, even in the inner regions, the overall light profiles as well as the trend in $\zeta$ are minimally impacted (see also Appendix~\ref{appndx:results_all} for additional figures).